elnglr/swipify/README.md

 ---

-Made with ❤️ for music lovers who want cleaner playlists!
+Made with ❤️ for my love Peppe.